Scam alert: watch out for fake iCloud storage emails

 Fraudsters posing Apple are among the most common impersonation scams

-Which? has seen six scam emails impersonating Apple’s iCloud service and using various claims to convince recipients to click on malicious links within the message.
+Which? is warning of four new scam emails impersonating Apple’s iCloud service and using various claims to convince recipients to click on malicious links within the message.

-The fake emails look like they’re from iCloud and tell you that your storage is full, your payment method is outdated or that there's suspicious activity on your account.
+These sneaky fake emails look like they’re from iCloud and claim that your storage is full, your payment method is outdated or that there's suspicious activity on your account.

 Read on to learn more about these common impersonation scams and how to spot and avoid engaging with a scam email.